nylander/map_and_call/README.md

         done

+    And use the basedir of the reads when running the pipeline, with --reads_dir reads

-3. Edit the relevant parameters in the dardel_wrapper.sh slurm script:
+3. Edit the relevant variables in the run_on_dardel.sh slurm script.
-    - Project ID to use for submitting jobs to slurm
-    - Path to the reference genome (plain or gzipped) to be used for mapping and variant calling
-    - Path to where to store the results
-    - (A bunch of more "advanced" parameters are customizable in the nextflow.config file)

-4. Submit the pipeline to slurm using the dardel_wrapper.sh script:
+4. Submit the pipeline to slurm using the run_on_dardel.sh script.

-    sbatch dardel_wrapper.sh
+        sbatch run_on_dardel.sh

 # Output

+If all goes well, the output directory should look something like:

     .
     ├── 00_input_data